 April 10, 2018 — Austin

-A new Texas Homebuyers and Sellers Report released today by the Texas Association of REALTORS® revealed that diversity continues to increase among those buying homes in Texas.
+A new Texas Homebuyers and Sellers Report released today by the Texas REALTORS® revealed that diversity continues to increase among those buying homes in Texas.
 The report also showed that Texas homebuyers are earning more and paying more for homes.

-Kaki Lybbert, chairman of the Texas Association of REALTORS®, explained, “We have seen greater ethnic diversity among homebuyers over the last few years, which is an encouraging trend.
+Kaki Lybbert, chairman of the Texas REALTORS®, explained, “We have seen greater ethnic diversity among homebuyers over the last few years, which is an encouraging trend.
 At the same time, median household income in the state went up.
 That’s good news for Texans because our home prices have continued to rise in most areas as well.”

 According to the report, the percentage of homebuyers who identified as African-American was 8 percent, up from 5 percent the previous year; 7 percent identified as Asian, up from 4 percent; and those who identified as Hispanic remained consistent with prior years at 14 percent.